-- 5.1 In addition to the commercial prerequisites set out in clause 2.2 in the General Terms, the Service Provider must satisfy the following operational prerequisites in relation to the Input Fibre Access Services: - 5.1.1 Execution of the WSA; - 5.1.2 Set up of the OSS/BSS so Service Requests can be placed; - 5.1.3 Service Provider staff trained in use of OSS/BSS to place and track Service Requests and faults; - 5.1.4 Build of first co-location Footprint (if required); - 5.1.5 Build of first Tie Cable (if required); and - 5.1.6 Place a forecast of expected demand (optional). - 5.2 The Service Provider and the LFC may enter into a non-disclosure agreement covering discussions prior to placing a Service Request for the Input Fibre Access Services (but neither the LFC nor the Service Provider will be under any obligation to do so). - 5.3 The Service Provider Operational Readiness Process in Part 10 will be followed for the set up of a new Service Provider involving (as required) the establishment of commercial relationships, co-location, OSS/BSS interfaces, interconnection links and layer two interoperability. - 5.4 The Service Provider must ensure that the prerequisites specified in this clause are complied with on an ongoing basis (including where applicable, in respect of each Input Fibre Access Service) while that Service Provider continues to receive the Input Fibre Access Service.
+- 5.1 In addition to the commercial prerequisites set out in clause 2.2 in the General Terms, the Service Provider must satisfy the following operational prerequisites in relation to the Bitstream Service: - 5.1.1 Execution of the WSA; - 5.1.2 Set up of the OSS/BSS so that Service Requests can be placed;

+- 5.1.3 Service Provider staff are trained in the use of OSS/BSS to place and track Service Requests and Faults; - 5.1.4 Build of first handover connection and associated direct fibre, backhaul or tie cable (if required); - 5.1.5 Build of first co-location Footprint (if required); and - 5.1.6 Place a forecast of expected demand (optional). - 5.2 The Service Provider and the LFC may enter into a non-disclosure agreement covering discussions prior to the Service Provider placing a Service Request for a Bitstream Service (but neither the LFC nor the Service Provider will be under any obligation to do so). - 5.3 The Service Provider Operational Readiness Process in part 10 will be followed for the set up of a new Service Provider involving (as required) the establishment of commercial relationships, co-location, OSS/BSS interfaces, interconnection links and layer two interoperability. - 5.4 Prior to placing each individual Service Request with the LFC, the Service Provider must ensure the Technical Interface Specification set out in Appendix D is complied with. - 5.5 The Service Provider must ensure that the prerequisites specified in this clause are complied with on an on-going basis (including, where applicable, in respect of each Bitstream Service) while that Service Provider continues to receive the Bitstream Service.